 The average French gardener would be incredulous at the ‘recommended’ spacing used by the American gardener.
 Due to space limitations in many areas in Europe, over the centuries they have learned ways to maximize production, allowing creativity and a free spirit to flow into their potager.

 Also, succession planting is practiced.
-In reading about this years ago, I have learned that once my early crops of cool weather plants (beets, cabbage, spinach, lettuces, turnips, and early onions) are harvested, I can them plant the lovers of hot weather and use the same space twice!!!
-Peppers, tomatilloes, tomatoes, potatoes, another cabbage or two…
+In reading about this years ago, I have learned that once my early crops of cool weather plants (beets, cabbage, spinach, lettuces, turnips, and early onions) are harvested, I can them plant the lovers of hot weather and use the same space twice!
+Sweet and hot peppers, tomatoes, potatoes, squash, another cabbage or two…

-The secret is composting.
+The secret in a raised bed or a garden in the ground is composting.
 If you haven’t seen the Back To Eden Movie, you are missing something very special that will revolutionize the way you think about gardening!